MicrosoftDocs/sql-docs/docs/advanced-analytics/r/how-to-create-a-resource-pool-for-r.md

 3. Under these server default settings, the external runtime will probably have insufficient resources to complete most tasks.
 To change this, you must modify the server resource usage as follows:

-    -   Reduce the maximum computer memory that can be used by the databse engine.
+    -   Reduce the maximum computer memory that can be used by the database engine.

     -   Increase the maximum computer memory that can be used by the external process.